SOAR Profile - Brianne Schoolcraft

 Hometown: Bethlehem, Pa.

 Project title: How Do Teachers Define Their Values & Virtues?
-An Examination of Moravian College Teacher Action Research Studies 2003-2013 and Teachers’ Reflective Responses
+An Examination of Moravian University Teacher Action Research Studies 2003-2013 and Teachers’ Reflective Responses

 Project advisor: Joseph Shosh